hristokoev/nextjs-message-board/README.md

 ## Message Board

-This is a simple message board application that allows users to post messages and comment on them.
+This is a simple message board application that shows posts feed and individual posts with comments.
 The application is built using Next.js and uses the [JSONPlaceholder](https://jsonplaceholder.typicode.com/) API to fetch data.

 ### Main page